Coordinated Arts Program (Sessional Lecturers)

-The Coordinated Arts Program (CAP) in the Faculty of Arts’ First-Year Programs at the University of British Columbia invites applications for part-time sessional lectureships for the 2021 Winter Session to teach sections of ASTU 100 in the Individual & Society and Media Studies streams (term 1 & term 2) with the streams and total number of sections available subject to enrolment.
-Note that we are planning for in-person teaching but that is subject to change.
+The Coordinated Arts Program (CAP) in the Faculty of Arts’ First-Year & Interdisciplinary Programs (FYIP) at the University of British Columbia invites applications for sessional lecturers for the 2023 Winter Session to teach sections of ASTU 100 in several streams.
+ASTU 100 is a full-year, 6-credit course (September – April).
+The total number of sections available to teach is subject to enrollment and final budgetary approval.

 ASTU 100 is a 6-credit course that meets the Faculty of Arts’ writing and literature requirements by teaching academic writing and research through the study of literature.
 Please consult the CAP website for a fuller description of the ASTU 100 courses: https://cap.arts.ubc.ca/our-streams/astu-100/

-To see the current course description for the available sections of ASTU 100, see https://cap.arts.ubc.ca/our-streams/individual-society/ and https://cap.arts.ubc.ca/testimonials/media-studies/.
-To learn more about CAP, a cohort program for first-year students that brings together courses in the social sciences, creative and performing arts, and humanities in research streams, see our website: http://cap.arts.ubc.ca/
+To learn more about CAP, a cohort program for first-year students that brings together courses in the social sciences, creative and performing arts, and humanities in research streams, see our website: http://cap.arts.ubc.ca/.

 Qualifications: